joacorapela/rsmf2025/application/applicationLarger.md

 ### Timeliness {#timeliness .unnumbered}

-The last few years have demonstrated the transformative potential of ML in biology.
-For example, the 2024 Nobel Prize in Chemistry was awarded to Demis Hassabis, a former Gatsby Unit PhD student, for his pioneering work on applying ML to protein structure prediction.
-New opportunities now exist for integrating ML into experimental control in neuroscience and biology.
-Capturing these opportunities quickly is essential to ensure that the UK remains at the forefront of this field.
+Recent years have demonstrated the transformative potential of machine learning in biology.
+For example, the 2024 Nobel Prize in Chemistry was awarded to Demis Hassabis, a former Gatsby Unit PhD student, for his pioneering work on the application of ML to protein structure prediction.
+Significant opportunities now remain for integrating ML into experimental control in neuroscience and biology.
+Capturing these opportunities quickly is essential to ensure the UK remains at the forefront of innovation.

 ### Other sources of support {#other-sources-of-support .unnumbered}